vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 |High-level Overview: Grant proposal flow|

-While Governance is fairly centralised it is effective and well-documented and seems appropriate given the current growth stage of the Accumulate Network.
-Accumulate [has plans to move towards a 100% on-chain governance model](https://gitlab.com/accumulatenetwork/governance/governance-docs/-/blob/main/Governance.md#more-decentralization-over-time) over the next 2-5 years, where all decisions will be made by all staking parties.
+While Governance is fairly centralised, it is effective and well-documented, and seems appropriate given the current growth stage of the Accumulate Network.
 Initially, a core committee of individuals with technical expertise will make decisions about the protocol's implementation, but over time, node operators and delegators will have greater input in decision-making.
+Accumulate has plans to move towards a 100% [on-chain governance model](https://gitlab.com/accumulatenetwork/governance/governance-docs/-/blob/main/Governance.md#more-decentralization-over-time) over the next 2-5 years, with all decisions being made by all staking parties.
 The community will eventually be able to vote on Accumulate Improvement Proposals and Grants for application/solution development.
 The move towards full decentralization is expected to be slower than the implementation of layer 2 grant proposal voting.

 - [ ] where are fund of respective committees held?

-#### Risk Vector 3: Technical Security Risk
+### Risk Vector 3: Technical Security Risk

+A series of [9 testnet releases](https://accumulatenetwork.io/technology/#roadmap) were deployed between November 2021 (when the upgrade to Accumulate was confirmed) and November 2022 (when the Accumulate mainnet was activated).

-The [audit report by Fairproof](https://fairyproof.com/doc/Accumulate-Blockchain-Audit-Report-091622.pdf) has been conducted between July 7, 2022 - Sep 13, 2022.
-For the report, we will highlight the most important issues highlighted by Fairproof.
+An [audit report by Fairyproof](https://fairyproof.com/doc/Accumulate-Blockchain-Audit-Report-091622.pdf) has been conducted between July 7, 2022 - Sep 13, 2022.
+We will highlight the most important issues raised by Fairyproof.

-##### Consensus mechanisms are not fully implemented: [FP-1] DPoS Algorithm Not Implemented, [FP-2] No Slashing for Tendermint Validators
+#### Consensus mechanisms are not fully implemented: [FP-1] DPoS Algorithm Not Implemented, [FP-2] No Slashing for Tendermint Validators

 The Accumulate Network has not implemented the DPoS algorithm.
 This changes the security properties of Accumlate and poses a potential risk to the network's security and integrity.
 At the time of the audit, the network seems to have been running on pure PoS.

-Additionally, the network's lack of a mechanism to punish malicious validators who engage in misconduct poses a risk to users.
+Additionally, the network's lack of a slashing mechanism poses a risk to users.
 If a validator engages in misconduct, there is currently no way to penalize them.
 However, the Accumulate team has acknowledged this issue and plans to implement a slashing mechanism to penalize such validators in future upgrades.
 Once implemented, evidence will be recorded on a data chain, and a layer 2 staking system will be responsible for discovering evidence and punishing misbehaving validators.

-After inquiring with the team it was clarified that the DPoS and Slashing will go live in May 2023.
+After inquiring with the team, it was clarified that the DPoS and slashing will go live in May 2023.

-##### Unresolved Attack Vectors: [FP-6] Potential Malicious BVN, [FP-15] Inappropriate Validator Power
+#### Unresolved Attack Vectors: [FP-6] Potential Malicious BVN, [FP-15] Inappropriate Validator Power

-The issue at hand is that the Accumulate Network has a potential security vulnerability in its consensus algorithm.
-When 2/3 of the validators in a single Byzantine Validator Node (BVN) are malicious, that BVN could become malicious and could potentially attack normal BVNs.
+The Accumulate Network has a potential security vulnerability in its consensus algorithm.
+When 2/3 of the validators in a single BVN are malicious, that BVN could become malicious and could potentially attack normal BVNs.
 This is particularly concerning when the number of validators in a BVN is small, as it could be easily manipulated and used to attack the entire system.

 To address this issue, the recommendation is to ensure that each BVN has at least a certain number of validators and to use a well-designed algorithm to randomly allocate validators for each BVN.
 At launch, each BVN will have at least 10 validators, spread across different mainnet participants.
 The Accumulate team plans to implement a more robust solution, including randomization, in version 1.1.

 In addition, the power of newly added validators is always set to 1 in Accumulate Network's EndBlock function, which could pose a security risk.
 The recommendation is to implement a DPoS algorithm to calculate the actual power of the validator.
 The Accumulate team has acknowledged the issue, but no update has been provided yet.
-Again, with the next to DPoS the validator weight should change.
+With the upgrade to DPoS in May 2023, the validator weight should change.

-##### [FP-18] Reinforcing Token Security
+#### [FP-18] Reinforcing Token Security

 The potential issue identified is that Accumulate's token design may have some issues.
 Currently, a token issuer only keeps its token's metadata in the BVN it belongs to and not the balance of the token holder's account.
 This implementation leads to issues such as the balance of a sender being verified only in the sender's BVN, but the receiver BVN cannot verify the sender's balance.

 The recommendation given is to consider implementing the logic in a way that a token issuer's BVN keeps all token holders' account balances, and when a token transfer is initiated, the token issuer's BVN will act as a relayer and verify the transaction.

 The update from the Accumulate team is that each account is auditable independently, and the cryptographic proofs of false transactions are small, making the protocol harder to compromise.
 They believe this makes the blockchain more decentralized and validates components independently.
 They plan to launch with a small set of trusted operators and randomly shuffle BVN assignments and active validator assignments in PoS v2 to make it harder for a cabal to gain control of a BVN.
-The Accumulate team has acknowledged this issue
+The Accumulate team has acknowledged this issue.

 ### Risk Analysis: Accumulate Bridge